Committed to open practices

 BCcampus Open Education

 The B.C.
-Open Textbook Collection offers a substantial selection of openly licensed textbooks and associated resources, developed collaboratively in most cases and available electronically, free of charge.
+Open Collection offers a substantial selection of openly licensed textbooks and associated resources, developed collaboratively in most cases and available electronically, free of charge.

 Sharing.
 Reusing.
 Remixing.